Digital photography: Sensors

 Image sensors are arrays of electronic devices that convert the optical image created by the camera lens into a digital file that is stored in some digital memory device, inside or outside the camera.
 Each element of the image sensor array measures the intensity of light hitting a small area of the projected image (a pixel) and converts it to a digital value.

-The two main types of sensors are charge-coupled devices (CCD)—in which the photocharge is shifted to a central charge-to-voltage converter—and CMOS or active pixel sensors.
+The two main types of sensors are charge-coupled devices (CCD)—in which the photo charge is shifted to a central charge-to-voltage converter—and CMOS or active pixel sensors.

 Most cameras for the general consumer market create color images, in which each pixel has a color value from a three-dimensional color space like RGB.
 Although there is light-sensing technology that can distinguish the wavelength of the light incident on each pixel, most cameras use monochrome sensors that can only record the intensity of that light, over a broad range of wavelengths that includes all the visible spectrum.
 To obtain color images, those cameras depend on color filters applied over each pixel, typically in a Bayer pattern, or (rarely) on movable filters or light splitters such as dichroic mirrors.
 The resulting grayscale images are then combined to produce a color image.
 This step is usually performed by the camera itself, although some cameras may optionally provide the unprocessed grayscale images in a so-called raw image format.

 However, some special-purpose cameras, such as those for thermal mapping, or low light viewing, or high speed capture, may record only monochrome (grayscale) images.
 The Leica Monochrom cameras, for example, opted for a grayscale-only sensor to get better resolution and dynamic range.
 The reduction from three-dimensional color to grayscale or simulated sepia toning may also be performed by digital post-processing, often as an option in the camera itself.
 On the other hand, some multispectral cameras may record more than three color coordinates for each pixel.